HenriquesLab/DL4MicEverywhere/docs/DATA.md

 - PNG (.png)
 - JPEG (.jpg)

-Other formats like proprietary microscope files or compressed TIFFs are not directly supported.
+Other formats like proprietary microscope files or **compressed TIFFs** are not directly supported.
 You will need to convert these to one of the above formats first.
+Fiji/ImageJ could be useful for this.
+Check the [troubleshoot](TROUBLESHOOT.md) page.

 ## Data Organization